llacroix/docker/README.md

 `ODOO_RC`                 | Path to odoo config file.
 `MASTER_PASSWORD`         | Master Pasword to be defined.
 `DEPLOYMENT_AREA`         | Defined to know in which area is the container deployed.
-`ODOO_VERSION`            | Defined in the image to get information about the running container.
-`ODOO_BASE_PATH`          | Base path for odoo addons installed by pip.
+`ODOO_VERSION`            | Odoo version as defined in the image for example: 13.0 `ODOO_RELEASE`            | Odoo release as defined in the image for example: 20191020 `ODOO_BASE_PATH`          | Base path for odoo addons installed by pip.